ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-05-public-design-wy-number-one-done.md

 There's a Twitter Moment with the all the tweets I am aware of.
 [See it here](https://twitter.com/i/moments/860369811288842242).
 Feel free to add your own into that.

-And finally, Public Design WY will return. #2 is going to be on Tuesday 13 June, again at Futurelabs.
-All the info and saying you want to come will be [over on Meetup](https://www.meetup.com/Public-Design-WY/events/239747499/) again.
+And finally, Public Design WY will return. #2 is going to be on Tuesday 13 June, again at Futurelabs in Leeds.
+All the info and saying you want to come is [over on Meetup](https://www.meetup.com/Public-Design-WY/events/239747499/) again.

-And #3 is also planned.
-We'll be at [DHEZ in Bradford](http://www.dhez.org), pencilled in for Wednesday 12 July.
+And #3 is also planned, for Wednesday 12 July.
+We'll be at [DHEZ / Digital Catapult Centre Yorkshire in Bradford](http://www.dhez.org).
+Again, there's [a Meetup page](https://www.meetup.com/Public-Design-WY/events/239752118/) for all the info and saying you want to come along.

-There won't be one in August, but we'll be back in September with #4, in Leeds.

 Hopefully see you at one of those!